microsoft/surface-duo-compose-samples/README.md

 ## Getting Started

 To learn how to load apps on the Surface Duo emulator, see the [documentation](https://docs.microsoft.com/dual-screen/android), and follow [our blog](https://devblogs.microsoft.com/surface-duo).

+Please check out [Microsoft Dual-screen document](https://docs.microsoft.com/dual-screen/android/jetpack/compose/) for more details.

 ## Contents